joswhite/namelearner/README.md

 - Serve dist/public (see server.ts)
 - Add multiple users from JSON expects object not array (Error in resource configuration for action `save`.
   Expected response to contain an object but got an array (Request: POST /api/people))
-- Add "Welcome Joseph" to Angular app by using 'req.user' (or maybe not, since only Express can access it?)
+- Add "Welcome Joseph" to Angular app by using Jade data?

 #### Environment